-Although Options has said it undertook due diligence on JF and that it had no reason not to accept introductions from JF in 2012, at the time of Mr S's investment, I have not seen any evidence that Options undertook sufficient due diligence on JF or that it drew reasonable conclusions from the information it did have available to it.
+Although Options has said it undertook due diligence on JF and that it had no reason not to accept introductions from JF in early 2012, at the time of Mrs S's application and investment, I have not seen any evidence that Options undertook sufficient due diligence on JF or that it drew reasonable conclusions from the information it did have available to it.
 JF was an unregulated, small business with a limited track record - confirmed to Options by JF as "less than a year".
 Yet I have not seen evidence that it undertook the checks Options itself had identified should be carried out.